Audience: Teens to Seniors seeking spiritual maturity

 For 2000 years we have not been able to get away from or quit talking about Christ Jesus.
 Hard as some individuals, groups, governments, and nations have tried, Christ Jesus is even more popular now than He was 2000 years ago.
 We haven’t heard anything from Him [Christ Jesus] in a very long time though, which brings to mind several questions and concerns.
 In this sermon I, guided by Father’s Holy Spirit, will attempt to address the questions (1) Where is Christ Jesus and (2) What Christ Jesus has been doing for the past 2000 years since he was with us in the flesh.
 Because of time constraints this sermon will not be exhaustive so it hopefully will not become exhausting!

-Let’s begin by answering the easiest of the two questions; (1) Where are you?” followed by (2) What have you been doing for the past 2000 years?”
+Let’s begin by answering the easiest of the two questions; (1) Where are you? followed by (2) What have you been doing for the past 2000 years?
 Where are you is answered quite plainly in many parts of our Bible.
 From previous sermons as well as your personal Bible study you will recall that 3 days after Christ Jesus was murdered and placed in a tomb God the Father raised Him from the dead.
 After appearing and continuing to minister to His disciples for some forty days, He ascended to the Father to “….Sit on the right hand of the power of God” (Luke 22:69).
-The 19th verse of Mark 16 purports Christ Jesus was “….Received up into heaven, and sat on the right hand of God.”
+Mark 16:19 purports Christ Jesus was “….Received up into heaven, and sat on the right hand of God.”
 Another example of where Christ Jesus is can be found in the Book of Hebrews 1:3 where it is recorded “….When [he] had by himself purged our sins, sat down on the right hand of the Majesty on high”.
 These are but a few of the recordings in our Bible [King James Version] answering the question where Christ Jesus is.
 If this is not the same in your bible then get a new version of the bible – hopefully the King James Version, I digress, and will leave that particular recommendation for another time.
 We know conclusively where Christ Jesus is so let’s move on to the second question.
 That being, what have You been doing for the past 2000 years?

 If we asked everyone here that question I am confident the majority, if not all of the answers would be similar to: using us to spread the kingdom of God on Earth to others, helping the poor, helping to get people saved, etc. That sounds a lot like what He was doing while here with us in the flesh.
 Christ Jesus lived His whole life to provide us with an example of righteous and holy living.
 Christ Jesus was here, in the flesh, in order to spread the Kingdom of God our heavenly Father.
 Knowing that His time was limited, ministering only 3 ½ years, He trained a select few to carry on His mission after He left [ascended].
 Praise God we are not left solely to our own devices!
 A quick search of the Holy Bible or the Internet will reveal a very sad commentary of humans trying to think for themselves, answer their own questions, satisfy their own wants and needs, and living life either ignoring or replacing God the Father with any number of “idols.”
 It is not the intent of this sermon to preach lessons of human morals, or the lack thereof, but in order to paint a better picture of the answer to question (2) let’s take a look back in time and it becomes quite evident that many self-destructive parallels exist from past to present – sadly.
 Let’s begin by very briefly visiting the sin of idolatry.